-Here are few optimizations that can be applied, according to your needs (displayed in the table and detailed blow):
+Here are a few optimizations that can be applied, according to your needs (displayed in the table and detailed blow) -

 1. Disable Flat Views:

-By default, the console offers 7 different views - Folders, Hosts, Computers, Sessions, Processes, Accounts and Executables.
+By default, the console offers 7 different views - Folders, Hosts, Computers, Sessions, Processes, Accounts and Applications.